alemarr/fm-blog-preview-card/README.md

 ## My process

-I was going to go with SCSS to practise but decided to go with pure CSS.
+I was going to go with SCSS to practice but decided to go with pure CSS.

 I solved this in around 2hs and measuring the sizes by eye, so it might need several improvements.